WanyuGroup/AI-for-crystal-materials/README.md

 # AI-for-crystal-materials： models and benchmarks
 Here we have collected papers with the theme of "AI for crystal materials" that have appeared at top machine learning conferences and journals (ICML, ICLR, NeurIPS, AAAI, NPJ, NC, etc.) in recent years.

-## Crystal Materials Property Prediction
+## Crystal Physicochemical Property Prediction

 |Method         |           Paper            |
 |----------------|-------------------------------|